takemaru/graphillion/README.md

 graphs to be found are selected from the object.
 Please see the library reference for more detail.

-Graphset operations
+Manipulating graphsets
 --------------------------------------------------------------------------------

 Graphillion provides many operations to manipulate graphs in a GraphSet object.
 These operations are classified into selection, modification, and comparison; some of them are derived from Python's set methods.
-Graphillon also provides some iterators to traverse the set.
+Graphillon also provides some iterators to traverse the set, and supports serialization.
 Please see the library reference for details of each method.

 ### Selection methods